-Time frame Used - four hours The NASDAQ 100 is moving in a bearish direction in the near term.
-The Nasdaq 100 is still facing resistance and selling pressure around the 6903 level and the trend is bearish after breaking the 6903 level down.
-In view of the technical indicators Both the RSI and the Stochastic are indicating to the arrival of indicators in the oversold, area and weakness of…
+Time frame Used - four hours The NASDAQ 100 is moving in a sideway direction in the near term.
+The Nasdaq 100 is still facing resistance and selling pressure around the 6632 level like the Dow Jones, where we see a weakness in the momentum of the NASDAQ 100, and the NASDAQ 100 is not able to exceed the Bollinger's moving average line.
+In view of the technical indicators Both…

 Best trading brokers